cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 - blinded_message, encoded and blinded message to be signed, an octet string

 Outputs:
-- evaluated_message, an octet string of length kLen
+- blind_sig, an octet string of length kLen

 Errors:
 - "unexpected input size": Raised when a byte string input doesn't have the expected length.